Telecom Italia shares skid after company omits core profit guidance for 2020

 TIM said it would preserve its financial targets through cost cuts and further reducing its mobile tower operations in Italy.

-The company said it is in exclusive talks with a consortium led by French investment firm Ardian over the sale of a “significant minority stake” in the holding company of Italy’s biggest mobile tower company INWIT INWIT.MI, after the consortium presented a binding offer.
+The company said it is in exclusive talks with a consortium led by French investment firm Ardian over the sale of a “significant minority stake” in the holding company of Italy’s biggest mobile tower company INWIT, after the consortium presented a binding offer.

 TIM owns 33.2% of INWIT so it could sell up to 16.6% of INWIT, which would be worth up to around 1.5 billion euros at current market values.